 Investors initially panicked as the 2016 election results came into focus, but then swiftly went on a buying spree in the following months as they bet on tax cuts, infrastructure spending and a regulatory roll-back.

 There have been blips along the way, but the past year has offered a very nice return on investment.
 The S&P 500 has gained 26.1 percent over the past 12 months, including a 5 percent jump since the new year.
 Bonds have chipped in another 3.5 percent, while inflation has recently begun to perk up.

 The narrative, though, shifts constantly.
 Breaking news, like the president’s controversial response to Charlottesville or another North Korea missile test, sends stocks tanking just before they quickly rise again.

 If the government shuts down, will that change how investors respond to the dysfunction in Washington?

 What does a shutdown mean for you?

 LPL Financial looked how equities responded to the past 18 shutdowns and found that stocks fell 56 percent of the time, with an average decline of 0.6 percent.

-There is broad agreement that shutdowns are completely unnecessary and that both parties should find a way to fund the federal government without shutting it down first, but a decline of less than 1 percent hardly represents a catastrophe.
+There is broad agreement that shutdowns are irresponsible and that both parties should find a way to fund the federal government without them, but a decline of less than 1 percent hardly represents a catastrophe.
 After all, remember June 29, 2017?
 No?
 Well the S&P 500 fell 0.9 percent, driven mostly by a sell-off in tech stocks.
 Life goes on.